ets-labs/python-dependency-injector/README.rst

 ====================================================================

 *Dependency Injector* is a dependency injection microframework for Python.
-It was designed to be unified, developer-friendly tool that helps to implement dependency injection design pattern in formal, pretty, Pythonic way.
+It was designed to be a unified and developer-friendly tool that helps implement a dependency injection design pattern in a formal, pretty, and Pythonic way.

-*Dependency Injector* framework key features are:
+The key features of the *Dependency Injector* framework are:

-+ Easy, smart, pythonic style.
++ Easy, smart, and pythonic style.
-+ Obvious, clear structure.
++ Obvious and clear structure.
 + Extensibility and flexibility.
 + High performance.
 + Memory efficiency.
 + Thread safety.
-+ Documentation.
++ Documented.
-+ Semantic versioning.
++ Semantically versioned.

 *Dependency Injector* containers and providers are implemented as C extension types using Cython.